About Angel Falls

-To give you an idea of what it took for us to see the falls, we first had to endure sore bums riding a small motorized boat against the current of two different rivers (i.e. El Rio Carrao and the almost blood-colored Rio Churun) for four hours.
+To give you an idea of what it took for us to see Angel Falls, we first had to endure sore bums riding a small motorized boat for four hours against the current of two different rivers (El Rio Carrao and the almost blood-colored Rio Churun).

 Once the boat ride was done, we then had to cross a stream (the same one responsible for the falls) before embarking on a steep and uphill 90-minute hike.

 I recalled we brought Keens to handle both the water and the hiking.